Deploying the AcuSensor agent for JAVA - Docker (Tomcat)

 - save the file

 - move the file into the docker container:

 - docker cp setenv.sh mycontainer:/usr/local/tomcat/bin/

 - restart the container: docker restart mycontainer

-Note: The parameter "-Dacusensor.debug.log=ON" is optional, and can be omitted.
+Note: The parameter "-Dacusensor.debug.log=ON" is optional, and should ONLY be used for troubleshooting purposes.
 If this parameter is retained, this will output AcuSensor logging as additional lines in the Tomcat logs starting with "[Acunetix-debug]".

 Disabling and Removing AcuSensor for JAVA